How To Apply For Aid

 All students accepted are considered for scholarly awards.
-Awards are made by a University Committee during mid-April.
+Awards are made announced in April.

 Selection criteria include: outstanding academic performance and achievement, a broad range of intellectual interests, demonstrated leadership, commitment to interests other than academic work, and unique life experiences that may contribute to a medical career.

 It’s relatively easy to apply for need-based financial assistance (scholarship/grant) at Perelman.
 We use the financial information that you provide for yourself, your parent(s), and if applicable, your spouse.
 Applicants for financial aid are required to submit the following: